drtychai/research101/README.md

   it presumes significant dedication in both time and interest.
 </h6>

+## Additions to include
+- [ ] Expand upon scoping and the transition between _research research research_ and _do the work_ (touch upon the time-estimations)
+- [ ] Detail more info, specific to CS Security; papers are great for cypto and novel stuff, but knowing how to e.g., scrape github repos for closed-source info or leverage targeted web searches, would greatly ease the transition for those unfamiliar - you won't find the RE'd M1 architecture on arxiv...

 ## Who is Research For?
 **EVERYONE!** No...seriously..._everyone can do it_